LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/getting-started.md

 ---
 ### Introduction

-This API allows a user to login to LiveEngage through an application.
-Once a user logs in, a session token (Bearer) will be provided and can be used for relevant API calls.
-This API allows a user to login to multiple applications on the same device, and to supply the user credentials only once.
+This API authorizes users for your application.
+The application should be installed in the context of your account.

-This API provides standard oauth 2.0 endpoints to receive and refresh a session token.
-Please see the [oauth 2.0 rfc reference](https://tools.ietf.org/html/rfc6749){:target="_blank"} for more information on how these work and their parameters.
+This API provides standard oauth 2.0 endpoints to receive and refresh access token.
+Please see the [oauth 2.0 rfc reference](https://tools.ietf.org/html/rfc6749){:target="_blank"} for more information.

-When using this API, it is recommended that you implement our [Retry Policy and KeepAlive best practices](guides-retry-policy.html){:target="_blank"}
+The flow goes like this:

+1. Users are redirected to LivePerson Identity Service.
+2. Users are redirected back to the app site.
+3. Your app accesses the API with the user's access token

 ### Getting Started